- What is Hormone Therapy?

 - A healthy diet and appropriate fluid intake to help you maintain a healthy body and mental state.

-- Regular exercise help build muscle and bone strength as well as reduce obesity.
+- Regular exercise helps build muscle and bone strength as well as reduce obesity.

 - Regular sleeping to help deal with potential fatigue and mental health problems.